teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 45 |   Personal

-In addition to selecting one or more "classes", you will need to identify your products or services within that class.
+After selecting a "class", you will need to describe your products or services within that class.
 Here are some examples of product descriptions:

 > *iPad Mini* - Class 09 (Software and Electrical) - "Handheld mobile digital electronic device comprising a tablet computer, electronic book and periodical reader, digital audio and video player, camera, electronic personal organizer, calendar, and mapping and GPS device, and capable of providing access to the Internet."